 Food poisoning usually includes stomach pains, nausea, vomiting, and even fever.
 With over 4 million Canadians getting food poisoned every year, home cooks can practice some basic food safety rules to protect their family.
+Most vulnerable to food poisoning are young children, the elderly and anyone with a compromised immune system.

 - Make sure your hands and the counters are clean before and after touching food.